cissa-unimelb/info/agm-agenda-2018.md

 **6.2.1 Election of the President.**

 As per section 5.1.1(i) of the CISSA constitution.
-“the President, who shall be a University of Melbourne student win their second or later year and should have past committee experience”
+“the President, who shall be a University of Melbourne student in their second or later year and should have past committee experience”

 **6.2.2 Election of the Vice-President.**